MahatiMadhira/MahatiMadhira/README.md

 - 👋 Hi, I’m @MahatiMadhira
-- 👀 I’m interested in Machine Learning, Deep Learning, Data Science and Data Structures :)
+- 👀 I’m interested in Web Development, Full Stack Development, Machine Learning, Deep Learning, Data Science and Data Structures :)
-- 🌱 I’m currently learning Network Security, Cyber Security and Machine Learning
+- 🌱 I’m currently learning how to build fully responsive and cross-functional websites that are developed from scratch and have unique design and functionality
-- 💞️ I’m looking to collaborate on Cybersecurity projects.
+- 💞️ I’m looking to collaborate on creative tech projects.
 - 📫 How to reach me: Linkedin: https://www.linkedin.com/in/mahatimadhira/

 <!---